Galladite27/ONScripter-EN-devkit/README.md

 2 June 2024

 ## About
-This repositry is not yet complete; expect significant change.
+This repository is not yet complete; expect significant change.
 Oh, what change, you ask?
 Here are some of the currently planned resources: